Red Sox vs. Yankees Predictions & Picks - September 12

 - Sportsbooks have not set a spread for any of the Red Sox's last 10 games.

-- The Red Sox have the 22nd-ranked team ERA among all MLB pitching staffs (4.62).
+- The Red Sox's 4.61 team ERA ranks 22nd across all MLB pitching staffs.

 Put your picks to the test and bet on with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!